parttimehacker/whomodel/README.md

 # whoview
 The WhoView class is used respond to the MQTT topic **diy/system/who**.
-This class is one of six general classes in my *do it yourself home automation system* (**DIYHA**).
+This class is one of five general classes in my *do it yourself home automation system* (**DIYHA**).
 Each python DIYHA application is hosted on a Raspberry Pi server and will respond to a **diy/system/who** subscribed topic and report on their status, hostname and IP address.
 - Note - Some DIYHA applications have an additional diy/system/who user interface, e.g., 8x8 matrix or seven segment LED, to display their IP address in a project specific MVC view.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)